ananthp77/df-file-job/README.md

 # Dataflow File Processing

 ## Overview
-This dataflow job read the file which is passed in the argument --inputFile, then finds all transactions which is greater than 20, excludes the transactions before 2010 and then aggregates based on the transaction date and find the total transaction amount.
-The aggregaed data is stored again in csv format into a file `output/results.jsonl.gz`.
+This Dataflow job reads the file passed in the argument --inputFile, finds all transactions greater than 20, excludes transactions before 2010, aggregates them based on the transaction date, and calculates the total transaction amount.
+The aggregated data is then stored in CSV format in the file `output/results.jsonl.gz`.

 For the input
 ```